 FUA FUA_NV Description 0 0 The device server may read the logical blocks from volatile cache, non-volatile cache, and/or the medium.
-It should read the logical blocks from a cache if available.
-0 1 The device server shall read the logical blocks from non-volatile cache or the medium.
-If a volatile cache contains a more recent version of a logical block, the device server shall first write the logical block to: a) the non-volatile cache, if a non-volatile cache is present; or b) the non-volatile cache, if a non-volatile cache is present, and the medium, before reading it.
+0 1 If the FUA_NV bit is set to one in the Extended INQUIRY Data VPD page (see SPC-3), the device server shall read the logical blocks from non-volatile cache or the medium.
+If a non-volatile cache is present and a volatile cache contains a more recent version of a logical block, the device server shall first write the logical block to: a) non-volatile cache; and/or b) the medium, before reading it.
+If the FUA_NV bit is set to zero in the Extended INQUIRY Data VPD page (see SPC-3), the device server may read the logical blocks from volatile cache, non-volatile cache, and/or the medium.
 1 0 or 1 The device server shall read the logical blocks from the medium.
-If a cache contains a more recent version of a logical block, the device server shall first write the logical block to the non-volatile cache, if present, and the medium before reading it.
+If a cache contains a more recent version of a logical block, the device server shall first write the logical block to the medium before reading it.